bergesinstitute/grafmethodenglish/book-3-unit-4.md

     they have => they've [ðeɪv]

+In negative sentences, we can contract the verb and the negative particle:

+🔹 En las oraciones negativas podemos contraer el verbo y la partícula negativa:

     have not => haven't ['hævənt]

     has not => hasn't ['hæzənt]

+Just like with *to be*, there are two possible contractions.
+We recommend the second one:

+🔹 Igual que con *to be*, hay dos contracciones posibles.
+Recomendamos la segunda:

+    I have not eaten => I've not eaten / I haven't eaten

+    she has not eaten => she's not eaten / she hasn't eaten

 ## Regular past participles (participios pasados regulares)